 Sophie Hopmeier is a PhD student in the department of Film Studies at the University of St Andrews where she is researching Material Culture as subject matter in French colonial documentary.

-Darae Kim is a first year PhD student at the department of Film Studies, University of St Andrews.
+Darae Kim is a second year PhD student at the department of Film Studies, University of St Andrews.
 Her main research interests are ethos and ethics of film festival.
 She previously worked in the Busan International Film Festival.

 Shruti Narayanswamy is a PhD student at the Department of Film Studies.
 Her doctoral research looks at the film industry in Bombay from 1913-1940 in relation to female audiences.
 Her research interests also includes local film industries in India, horror cinema, and film restoration practices in South Asia.
 She has previously worked with the National Film Archive of India.